Kay-ddggxh/chirpy_chooks/README.md

 - In Heroku dashboard, go to **Settings** tab
 - Add three new config vars **DATABASE_URL** (value is database URL), **SECRET_KEY** (value is secret key string) and **PORT** (value "8000")

+#### Deyploying with Heroku

+- In Heroku dashboard, go to **Deploy** tab
+- Select "GitHub" as Deployment method and choose correct repo
+- Enable Automatic Deploys
+- Click "Deploy Branch" button

+#### Hosting images and static file with AWS

+- Create AWS account and go to AWS Management Console in the My Account dropdown
+- Find and access S3 as a service and create a new bucket:

+    Under Object Ownership, check "ACLs enabled"

+    Uncheck "Block all public access" and acknowledge (required for public access to static files)

+- Configur bucket settings:

+    Under **Properties**, enable Static Website Hosting

+    Under **Permissions**, copy the following code into CORS section:

+    ```
+    [
+        {
+            "AllowedHeaders": [
+                "Authorization"
+            ],
+            "AllowedMethods": [
+                "GET"
+            ],
+            "AllowedOrigins": [
+                "*"
+            ],
+            "ExposeHeaders": []
+        }
+    ]
+    ```
+    This is required to set up the access between the Heroku app and the S3 bucket.

+    Under **Bucket policy**, go to Policy generator.

+    Bucket Type = S3 Bucket Policy

+    Principal = * (allows all principles)

+    Actions = GetObject

+    Paste in ARN from bucket settings tab.

+    Click Add Statement, then Generate Policy.

+    Copy policy in paste into bucket policy editor.
+Also add ``/*`` onto the end of the resource key.

+    Click Save.

+    Under **Access control list (ACL)**, check "List" checkbox for "Everyone (public access)"

+- Create user to access bucket with IAM (Identity and Access Management)

+    In IAM, got to User Groups (sidebar left).

+    There create a group for a user, create an access policy giving the group access to the S3 bucket and assign the user to the group so it can use the policy to access all files.

+- Connect Django to S3

+    Install packages "boto3" and "django-storages" and add ``'storages'`` to INSTALLED_APPS  in settings.py

+    Configure settings.py accordingly, including necessary AWS variables.

+    Add new config vars in Heroku app settings, including user credentials from AWS.

+    Create ``custom_storages.py`` file.

 ## Development